pbnath/kubernetes-the-hard-way/docs/07-bootstrapping-etcd.md

 List the etcd cluster members.

-After running the abovre commands on both controlplane nodes, run the following on either `controlplane01` or `controlplane02`
+After running the abovre commands on both controlplane nodes, run the following on either or both of `controlplane01` and `controlplane02`

 ```bash
 sudo ETCDCTL_API=3 etcdctl member list \